 Try getting a bank card that doesn’t charge foreign transactions or ATM fees.

 If you are travelling for a long time, you will feel those lost dollars!

 Many people rely solely on online sources to get info about the places they travel to.

-Tourism offices are well informed about everything that goes on and a wealth of information.
+Tourism offices are well-informed about everything that goes on and have a wealth of information.

-As an experienced traveller, you must be aware of this underrated travel habit that can save you time and money!
+As an experienced traveller, you must know this underrated travel habit that can save you time and money!

-Locks can come in handy especially to those staying in hostels and sharing a room.
+Locks can be useful, especially for those staying in hostels and sharing a room.

-A small combination lock doesn’t take up lots of space and it can make a huge difference.
+A small combination lock doesn’t take up much space and can make a huge difference.

 Trust me, we’ve all been there!

-Another useful tip is to take pictures of your luggage, so airport personnel will have an easier time identifying it in case it gets lost.
+Another helpful tip is to take pictures of your luggage so airport personnel can easily identify it in case it gets lost.